sergey-sw/raft-playground/README.md

 # raft-playground

-This project is a showcase of [Raft](https://raft.github.io/) algorithm.
+This project is a showcase of [Raft](https://raft.github.io/) distributed consensus algorithm.

+#### Supported features:
+- ✅ Leader election
+- ❌ Log replication
+- ❌ Log snapshots
+- ❌ Cluster membership updates

-Key entities in the codebase:
+#### Key entities in the codebase:
 - `Config` contains basic algorithm settings
 - `Cluster` is just a set of nodes
 - `Node` represents a node in a cluster.